Telehealth in Vermont

 The Vermont Office of Professional Regulation has posted information on their site regarding licenses, crossing state lines, returning to work if you have recently retired, and a guide to whether you need a temporary license to work in Vermont in the public health emergency.

 During COVID-19, health care professionals, including mental health professionals, who are licensed, certified, or registered in good standing in another jurisdiction can provide telehealth services to a patient in Vermont.
 If there is a provider who was commuting to Vermont from outside the state, they can provide health care to their Vermont patients from home without license issues.
-Similarly, if your partner hospital is in a bordering state and you need a specialist to see a Vermont patient remotely for a consult.
+Similarly, if your partner hospital is in a bordering state and you need a specialist to see a Vermont patient remotely for a consult, that is also allowed.
 The Vermont Office of Professional Regulation has posted details here.

-We also need it to go the other direction for Vermont-resident providers treating patients in their homes in bordering states.
-These rules are set by those other states.
+We also need it to go the other direction.
+For Vermont-licensed providers to treat patients in their homes, or traveling, in other states they need to be cleared in that state.
 The Vermont Board of Medical Practice site has a guide to our bordering states’ emergency rules.
 Most have a temporary way to practice telehealth without being fully licensed in that state but the details around how that happens change by place, so please check.
 The Federation of State Medical Boards tracks the emergency rules in each state.

 If you are working in another state, you must follow the regulations of that state.
 For example, non-Vermont providers practicing telehealth with patients located in Vermont should review our rules for use of the Vermont Prescription Monitoring System, Prescribing Opioids for Pain, and rules on Telemedicine and MAT.